Zelenskyy wraps up European tour with visit to EU summit

 Now, after initial hesitation, EU nations have finally started to step up their military contributions as well.

-Beyond EU top officials like summit host Charles Michel and Commission President Ursula von der Leyen, Zelenskyy should find time for bilateral meetings with leaders to press for more hardware, ranging from ammunition to warplanes — something the bloc as a whole does not possess but individual countries do.
+Beyond EU top officials like the summit host, European Council President Charles Michel, and European Commission President Ursula von der Leyen, Zelenskyy should find time for bilateral meetings with leaders to press for more hardware, ranging from ammunition to warplanes — something the bloc as a whole doesn't possess but individual countries do.

 Follow the AP's coverage of the war at https://apnews.com/hub/russia-ukraine